-Note: If you are thinking about changing who owns the bond, it would be a good idea to contact the Treasury Retail Securities site first to find out what changes are permitted and how those changes can be accomplished, call 844-284-2676 (toll free) or write to Treasury Retail Securities Site, PO Box 214, Minneapolis, MN 55480-0214.
+Note: If you are thinking about changing who owns the bond and want to find out what changes are permitted and how those changes can be accomplished, call 844-284-2676 (toll free) or write to Treasury Retail Securities Site, PO Box 214, Minneapolis, MN 55480-0214.

 The following sections tell you what to do for each situation that requires reissuing a bond.